kiwipower/react-offline-test/README.md

 Here: https://api.carbonintensity.org.uk/generation

 An example response is in `example_api_response.json`, where you can see that the data includes the relative percentage values of a variety of fuels for 1 settlement period (half hour block).
 A live call to the API will give you the data for the latest complete settlement period.
-This is absolutely fine for the purposes of this test - you do not need to worry about any larger time periods.
+This is absolutely fine for the purposes of this test - *you do not need to worry about any larger time periods*.

 An existing website that shows this data is here: https://gridwatch.co.uk/

 ### Anything else I should know?

+* We are looking for a clean, readable, well-factored solution, not the fanciest charting library or middleware components you can find (or write)
-We like automated testing.
+* We like automated testing
+* A more complicated solution is rarely better than a simple one
+* Some types of chart seem like a really obvious fit but are not actually very good at showing small values in a data set

 ## FAQs